-Do 1 This Press a number key one time To enter the first letter of the word The letters associated with the key you pressed are shown at the bottom of the display.
-2 Press number keys (one per letter) enter the rest of the word Alternative words and letter combinations are shown at the bottom of the display based on the keys you press.
+Do This То 1 Press a number enter the first letter of the word key one time The letters associated with the key you pressed are shown at the bottom of the display.
+2 Press number keys enter the rest of the word (one per letter) Alternative words and letter combinations are shown at the bottom of the display based on the keys you press.
 These word choices are updated with each keypress.
-3 When you have entered all the letters of the word, press ••• or ••• locate and highlight the word you want 4 Press SELECT ( add the highlighted word to the text area at the top of the display A space is automatically inserted after the word.
+3 When you have entered all the letters of the word, press locate and highlight the word you want 4 Press SELECT (>>) add the highlighted word to the text area at the top of the display A space is automatically inserted after the word.

-For example, to spell the word "act," press 2 (1) (2) (3).
+For example, to spell the word "act," press 🗫 🐼 .
 The display shows: